 Here are 10 dog breeds that are known for their drooling capabilities.

 Excessive drooling can sometimes be a sign of an underlying problem.
-Dogs can drool more when they are stressed out, or if they are too hot.
-Drooling can also be the sign of dental problems, an allergic reaction, or that your dog is feeling nauseated.
-If your dog is not normally an excessive drooler, or other worrisome symptoms accompany the sudden excessive drooling, then it is time to seek veterinary advice.
+Dogs can drool more when they are stressed or too hot.
+Drooling can also be a sign of dental problems, an allergic reaction, or nausea.
+If your dog is not normally an excessive drooler or other worrisome symptoms accompany the sudden excessive drooling, seek veterinary advice.

 01 of 10

-Physical Characteristics: Short and smooth or long and silky coat; colors include white with red, brown or brindle markings; a black "mask" is typically seen
+Coat and Color: Short and smooth or long and silky coat; colors include white with red, brown or brindle markings; a black mask is typically seen

 02 of 10